JuliaAI/MLJ.jl/paper/paper.md

 `ŷ`, we apply the *inverse* of the Box Cox transform, learned previously, to `ẑ`.

-The lower "training" panel of the figure shows the two machines which will store the parameters learned in training - the Box Cox exponent and shift (`machine1`), the PCA projection (`machine2`) and the ridge model coefficients and intercept (`machine3`).
+The lower "training" panel of the figure shows the three machines which will store the parameters learned in training - the Box Cox exponent and shift (`machine1`), the PCA projection (`machine2`) and the ridge model coefficients and intercept (`machine3`).
 The diagram